 Other options for OCR

-There are also paid applications available for preforming OCR scans other than the professional version of Adobe.
+There are also paid applications available for performing OCR scans other than the professional version of Adobe.
 Here are some options:

-Using the methods outlined above will make most PDFs useable with screen readers, however there are instances where some extra steps need to be taken.
-If the steps above do not produce a document with searchable and selectable text, please contact timothy.swiffen [at] mcgill.ca (Timothy Swiffen), our Access Technologist, for further assistance.
+Using the methods outlined above will make most PDFs useable with screen readers, however, there are instances where some extra steps need to be taken.
+If the steps above do not produce a document with searchable and selectable text, please contact disabilities.students [at] mcgill.ca for further assistance.